ymtszw/elm-broker/README.md

       which is potentially inefficient for big-capacity `Broker`s.
     - Bulk append and bulk read
     - Callback mechanism around `Segment` eviction
-- Although bulk read is possible feature to add, do note that consumers may perform **arbitrary** operation against data, meaning that some consumers may require longer time than others.
-    - If bulk reads (thus chunked consumer operations) are allowed, it could lead to the situation where some consumers "lock" entire application until their long-running operations are done.
-    - In that sense one-by-one read (or smaller bulk read) could promote better interleaving of consumer operations.
-    - Anyway these considerations are just off-my-head things that may be flipped or scrapped at any moment.

 ## Development